trigger-corp/Forge-Documentation/source/web/index.rst

 `Building the Code <http://docs.trigger.io/en/v1.2/android/getting-started.html#building-the-code>`_ if this is your first time building a Forge app).

+To run the web app locally you'll need to install `node.js <http://www.nodejs.org>`_ on your machine.
-You can view the web app in your desktop browser by running ``forge run web``.
+Then type ``forge run web``.
 This will open a new tab in your browser displaying your app.

 .. note:: Even if you don't plan to deploy to the web, this is a great place to inspect the DOM and debug your Javascript using the Chrome Developer Tools or the Firebug plugin for Firefox